Almaty Safety Guide

 Watch out for these common tourist scams.

-Only use official exchange offices or banks; count money carefully before leaving the counter; avoid street changers entirely; use ATMs for better rates; be familiar with Kazakhstani tenge denominations
+Use banks or licensed exchange offices in shopping malls, count money carefully before leaving the counter, avoid street changers entirely, and use ATMs directly for best rates.

 Safety Tips